Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 How is a Nespresso machine different from an espresso machine?

-Nespresso machines are easy for anyone to use and always create a good-quality cup of coffee.
+Nespresso machines are easy for anyone to use.
+They always create a good-quality cup of coffee.
 Espresso machines are capable of creating even higher-quality cups, but you need to know what you are doing.

 What are the advantages of a Nespresso machine?